Miners

 Customer networks, peer networks and trust, industry associations like the GSMA, community ties, online communities, employee networks, other stakers and miners serve as social capital for stakers.

-Merchant Stakers: Social Capital
+Stakers: Social Capital

 • Peer Networks and Trust: Customers often rely on their personal networks when choosing and using mobile financial services.
 Friends, family members, and peers can provide trusted recommendations, share their experiences, or offer help when learning to use these services.

 • Online User Communities: Many financial service providers host online forums or communities where users can ask questions, share advice, and provide feedback.
 These communities can be a valuable source of peer support and information.
+Many businesses have a presence on social media and other online platforms, where they can interact with customers, share updates, and build a community around their brand.

 • Financial Literacy Programs: Many organizations and nonprofits offer programs to enhance financial literacy, often with a focus on digital and mobile financial services.
 These programs can be an important form of social capital, helping users make informed decisions and use these services effectively.